williamscole/HAPTIC/README.md

-# HAPTiC: HAPlotype TIling and Clustering
+# HAPTiC: HAPlotype Tiling and Clustering

 HAPTiC (HAPlotype Tiling and Clustering) is an algorithm for inter-chromosomal haplotype phasing that leverages IBD (Identity By Descent) segments to reconstruct ancestral haplotypes.